jirengu/ppt-cli/README.md

 ### Available parameters

 - --theme: theme of your slide.
-You can set `beige, black, blood, league, moon, night, serif, simple, sky, solarized, white`.
-Default is black.
+You can set `beige, black, blood, league, moon, night, serif, simple, sky, solarized, white, star`.
+Default is league.
 - --transition: Transition effect of you slide.
 You can set `none/fade/slide/convex/concave/zoom`.
 Default is slide.
 - --align: Align of your text.
 You can set  left/center/right.
 Default is left.
 - --css: Custom style sheets. eg: --css="http://mystyle.com/index.css"